baricks/opentodiscussion/README.md

 ## Opportunities to help

 Looking for help with: user testing, design, and localization (translation).
+Designing customized card decks (for scientists from different fields).
 For more information about participating in the 2018 Mozilla Global Sprint, see the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).